 2. Risks involved in delayed receipts of cash or financial transactions; and

-3. Opportunity cost of capital delayed.
+3. Opportunity cost of capital.

 3) The Present Value Formula